jillxoreilly/StatsCourseBook_2024/Chapter5_ClassicTests/.ipynb_checkpoints/MT_wk6_classictests_intro-checkpoint.md

 classic statistical tests, that have traditionally been used and are still the most commonly used tests in published papers.

+## Parametric and non-parametric tests

 Classic statistical tests fall into two groups:
 * parametric tests rely upon assumptions about the population data distribution (mainly, the $t$-test and some other tests rely upon assumptions of normality)
 * non-parametric tests do not rely on assumptions about the population data distribution, and usually work by replacing data with their ranks

+**This week, we will cover some non-parametric tests based on ranks**

+Next week, we will cover the most commonly used parametric test, the $t$-test

 Generally, parametric tests are more *powerful* (more likely to detect a small effect, such as a small difference of means, if one is